- Who We Are

 The inherent design of the parachute allows it to descend at a manageable speed.
 Skydivers often talk about the experience of flying a parachute as a calm glide through the air – making the under-canopy part of a skydive a very relaxing experience.

-That is of course assuming we’re not doing anything to change the actual flight characteristic.
+That is, of course, assuming we’re not doing anything to change the actual flight characteristic.
 When a skydiver uses the toggles to pull down on the steering lines and turn, the parachute automatically descends a little faster.
 More advanced parachute pilots use a technique called ‘swooping’ which increases their rate of descent and creates a swooshing sound as they come in to land.

-When the skydiver comes into landing, they use the steering toggles to slow the parachute’s descent to a minimum, facilitating a soft touch down.
+When the skydiver comes into the landing, they use the steering toggles to slow the parachute’s descent to a minimum, facilitating a soft touch down.

 To do this, the skydiver pulls down on both steering toggles at once, in a controlled yet assertive maneuver called ‘flaring’.
 This motion depresses the back of the parachute, causing it to flatten out and reducing its descent rate.
 For experienced skydivers, touch down is usually a gentle step forward, and the parachute then collapses to the ground as the air stops rushing into it.